espressif/esp-at/docs/en/AT_Command_Set/index.rst

 - ESP-AT Response Messages (passive)

   Each ESP-AT command input returns response messages to tell the sender the result of the ESP-AT command.
+The last message in the response is either ``OK`` or ``ERROR``.

   .. list-table:: ESP-AT Response Messages
       :header-rows: 1